ncsa/Delta_doc/docs/source/faq.rst

 How do I get help if I can’t find the answer in the documentation?
 ---------------------------------------------------------------------

-If you can’t find the answer in the documentation (or via the search bar in the upper left corner) please submit a support request (:ref:`help`).
+If you can’t find the answer in the documentation (or via the search bar in the upper left corner) please :ref:`submit a support request <help>`.
 The ticket that is initiated becomes a discussion of your problem and the path to a solution.

 How do I acknowledge Delta, NCSA, and/or ACCESS in my research?
 ------------------------------------------------------------------